-To protect and enhance the valued landscape of the Golden Valley, where appropriate, development proposals will have to demonstrate that:
+To protect and enhance the valued landscape of the Golden Valley development proposals will have to demonstrate that:

 - a.
 The character of the Golden Valley landscape has influenced the design, scale, form and siting of the development proposed; - b.
 They protect and enhance the differing settings of the various settlements in the Golden Valley; - c.
-They protect and enhance any designated areas such as wildlife sites, listed buildings, and ancient monuments; - d.
-They retain and enhance non-designated assets such as stone walls, ancient and veteran trees, other features with biodiversity value (hedges, roadside verges) and commons; - e.
+They protect and enhance any designated areas such as wildlife sites, listed buildings, and ancient monuments commensurate with their designation, status and significance; - d.
+They retain and enhance where possible non-designated assets such as stone walls, ancient and veteran trees, wildlife sites and commons; - e.
 They protect and enhance the natural environment, heritage and scenic beauty of the Golden Valley; - f.
-They incorporate appropriate landscaping schemes, and future on-going management of such schemes, to ensure the proposal integrates in to the surrounding landscape;
+They incorporate appropriate landscaping schemes and future on-going management of such schemes to ensure the proposal integrates in to the surrounding landscape;

 - g.
-They maintain and extend native tree species, hedgerows, and other important vegetation; - h.
+They maintain and where possible extend native tree species, hedgerows, and other important vegetation; - h.
 They will not have an adverse impact on the environmental quality of the area's priority habitats and ancient woodlands; and - i.
 Proposals should conserve watercourses and riverside habitats.
 Where necessary, this should include management and mitigation measures for the improvement and enhancement of water quality and habitat.